PPBDS/r4ds.tutorials/README.md

 library(r4ds.tutorials)
 ```

 You can access the tutorials via the Tutorial tab in the top right
 (Environment) pane in RStudio.

-If any of the following is happening to you
+If either of the following is happening to you

 <ul>
 <li>
 Cannot find the Tutorial pane
 </li>
 <li>
-Cannot find a tutorial called “Getting Started”
+Cannot find any r4ds tutorials
 </li>
 </ul>